Universal Music Latin Entertainment: Machete Music

 Machete Music includes the top reggaeton artists from Puerto Rico and Latin artists from all over the world.
 Artists like Akwid, Wisin & Yandel, Ivy Queen, Daddy Yankee, Don Omar, Molotov, and others.

 Universal Music Latino

-Formed in 1997, Universal Music Latino includes top artists from the Latin music genre, including Lucero, Tono Rosario, music group Belanova, music artists Belinda, Luis Fonsi, Enrique Iglesias, Juanes, Olga Tañón, David Bisbal, Paulina Rubio, and recently Dulce María.
+Formed in 1997, Universal Music Latino includes top artists from the Latin music genre, including Tono Rosario, music group Belanova, music artists Luis Fonsi, Enrique Iglesias, Juanes, Olga Tañón, David Bisbal.
 PolyGram Latino merged with Universal Music Latino after Universal Music Group's acquisition of PolyGram.
 In 2006 UML with Vene Music started Siente Music.
 Canadian born artist Nelly Furtado and Miami rapper Pitbull have also joined Universal to release a Spanish album.

 Capitol Latin

 Following Universal Music Group's acquisition of EMI Music in 2012, Capitol Latin was merged with UMLE.
 The label includes artists that were signed on at the time of the acquisition.

 Aftercluv Dance Lab

 A label which focuses mainly on the electronic music Latin audience.
 Launched in 2014, musical acts that have signed on to the label include Cher Lloyd, 3Ball MTY, Juan Magan, Atellagali, Marcelo Cic, and Buraka Som Sistema.